criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 When supporting MitID in your application, you must adhere to a few style requirements, both [in your application](#yourapp) and on [the MitID landing page](#landingpage) hosted by Criipto.

-As long as you follow the guidelines below, you should comply with the UX requirements from MitID.
-And please reach out to our support if you have questions about this or if you want us to verify that your buttons and landing page comply.
+As long as you follow the guidelines below, you must comply with the UX requirements from MitID.
+Please reach out to our support if you have questions about this or if you want us to verify that your buttons and landing page comply.

 {% iconnote info %}